A fitter is a specification of how to initialize when an instance is created.

 Access-control fitter Class-name(Argument)

-It is a definition that starts with access control, followed by the keyword fitter, and ends with the keyword endfitter.
+This is a definition that starts with access control, followed by the fitter keyword, and ends with the endfitter keyword.

-The name of the fitter must be the same as the class name.
+The fitter name must be the same as the class name.

 You can define fitters that combinations of arguments are different and place anywhere in the class definition.